-Lorella Bertani, member of the Board, is a lawyer, member of the Geneva Bar, she has been acting as Deputy Judge of the Geneva Criminal Court since 2011.
-She has also been President of the Board of the “Grand Theatre” in Geneva since 2007.
-Before that, she also took many other responsibilities: she was a member of the High Judiciary Council, Member of the Admissions Board for the diplomatic service for eight years and first Vice-President of the Board of Geneva International Airport.
+Lorella Bertani is a lawyer, and a member of the Geneva Bar.
+Since 2011 she has been the Deputy Judge of the Geneva Criminal Court and since 2007 she has been the President of the Board of the “Grand Theatre” in Geneva.
+Before that, she also held many other positions of responsibility: she was a member of the High Judiciary Council, a Member of the Admissions Board for the diplomatic service for eight years and the first Vice-President of the Board of Geneva's international airport.

-Jean Keller, member of Board, holds a degree in Political science and International Relations from the University of Geneva and an MBA from the Wharton School of Business of the University of Pennsylvania.
-He spent his entire career in the financial services industry in Geneva, London, New York and Hong Kong.
-Since 2011 Jean Keller is CEO and Partner at QUAERO.
+Jean Keller holds a degree in Political Science and International Relations from the University of Geneva and an MBA from the Wharton School of Business of the University of Pennsylvania.
+He spent his entire career working in the financial services industry in Geneva, London, New York and Hong Kong.
+Since 2011 Jean Keller has been the CEO and a partner at QUAERO.
 He also serves on various boards of trustees and is the treasurer of the Martin Bodmer Foundation, one of the largest private libraries in Europe.
-He is involved in his local community as an elected official.
+In addition, he is involved in his local community as an elected official.

-Bertrand Reich, Chairman of the Board of Geneva Call, is a Lawyer and Member of Geneva Bar Association.
-He is involved in Geneva's economic and political issues.
-He has worked as a lawyer with organizations supporting refugees and asylum seekers.
+Bertrand Reich is a lawyer and a Member of Geneva Bar Association.
+He is involved in varied economic and political issues in Geneva.
+He has previously worked as a lawyer with organizations supporting refugees and asylum seekers.

-François Tissot, member of the Board, studied Economics and Law and holds a degree in Commercial and Industrial Science and is qualified as an attorney-at-law.
-He is company director for several small and medium-sized companies in the primary, secondary and tertiary sectors.
-Until December 2008, he was the Director of the Chopard Group which he joined in 1999, and was board member of several of its companies.
-Before working in the watch-making industry, he was, for seven years, head of a company specialized in precious metals in La Chaux-de-Fonds.
+François Tissot studied economics and law, holds a degree in Commercial and Industrial Science and is qualified as an attorney-at-law.
+He is also the company director for several small and medium-sized companies in the primary, secondary and tertiary sectors.
+Until December 2008, he was the Director of the Chopard Group, which he joined in 1999, and was a board member of several of its companies.
+Before working in the watch-making industry, he was, for seven years, head of a company specializing in precious metals in the city of La Chaux-de-Fonds.

-Ruth-Gaby Vermot-Mangold, member of the Board, holds a doctorate in ethnology and spent many years in Africa as a researcher and expert in development cooperation.
-She established and led the information, documentation and education centre for Third World studies in Switzerland and lectured at different Universities on politics of gender and development.
-From 1995 to 2007 Ruth-Gaby Vermot-Mangold was a member of the Swiss National Council and a member of the Council of Europe.
-Key aspects of her work are migration and refugee policies compatible with human rights, the fight against domestic violence, violence against children, trafficking in humans especially children, as well as organ trade.
-Ruth-Gaby Vermot-Mangold is the President and initiator of the association “1000 Women for the Nobel Peace Price 2005” which now became “Peace Women Across the Globe”.
+Ruth-Gaby Vermot-Mangold holds a doctorate in Ethnology and spent many years in Africa as a researcher and expert in development cooperation.
+She established and led the information, documentation and education centre for Third World studies in Switzerland and lectured at different universities on the politics of gender and development.
+From 1995 to 2007 she was a member of the Swiss National Council and a member of the Council of Europe.
+Some of the key aspects she has focused on in her work have been ensuring that migration and refugee policies are compatible with human rights, the fight against domestic violence, violence against children, trafficking in humans especially children, as well as the organ trade.
+Ruth-Gaby Vermot-Mangold is the President and founder of the association “1000 Women for the Nobel Peace Price 2005” which has now been renamed “Peace Women Across the Globe”.

-Michel Veuthey, member of the Board, studied law in Geneva and Munich and holds a Doctorate in Law (Guerilla and Humanitarian Law).
+Michel Veuthey studied law in Geneva and Munich and holds a Doctorate in Law (Guerilla and Humanitarian Law).
 He worked for the International Committee of the Red Cross (ICRC) from 1967 to 2000, in particular as a jurist, then as Head of the Division of International Organizations, General Delegate for Europe and North-America, Regional Delegate in Austral Africa and finally as the President of the Geneva International Friendships’ Circle.